CRM system for banks and financial institutions

 Regulatory

 - Compliance with Art.
-25 para 2 AMLO-FINMA: "FIs must conduct a AML risk analysis, taking into account [their] business activities and the type of customer relationships managed.
+25 para 2 AMLO-FINMA: "FIs must conduct an AML risk analysis, taking into account [their] business activities and the type of customer relationships managed.
 They must pay particular attention to the customer’s domicile, the customer segment, and the products and services offered"

-- Compliance with Art.
-20 para.
-1 (b) AMLR ("Customer due diligence"): FIs must be satisfied that they understand the "ownership and control structure" of the customer
+- Compliance with Article 20(1)(b) AMLR ("Customer due diligence") and Art.
+9b AMLO-FINMA: FIs must be satisfied that they understand the "ownership and control structure of the customer"

 Security